Budwig Diet for Dogs

 This is varied, I feed good quality meat and offal for maximum nutrition.
 Avoid fatty meat.
 Meat is not fed every day and fish is a healthy alternative to meat for at least some days.

-- Two-three days a week: fish cooked, , raw chicken/rabbit/game/green tripe and a portion of mixed cooked or pureed veggies plus a spoon of ground linseed
+- Two-three days a week: fish cooked, raw chicken/rabbit/game, green tripe, other offal and a portion of mixed cooked or pureed veggies plus a spoon of ground linseed

-- One day a week: 3-4 raw eggs or very lightly scrambled and a portion of mixed veggies plus a spoon of ground linseed
+- One day a week: 3-4 eggs lightly scrambled and a portion of mixed veggies plus a spoon of ground linseed

 My homemade healthy homemade dog biscuits